 The rooms at Hotel Barocco are nicely decorated.
 You see a lot of polished mahogany wood all around you, even at the angle between the walls and ceiling, which gives it an effect of wood enclosure as a chamber.
 The only suite, has a nice ample terrace with view to the Barberini square.
 Breakfast is served buffet style in a dining room in an adjoining building which is now part of the hotel.
 Because the Barocco was made joining together three different ancient Roman buildings of which only the facade was kept, the rest was remodeled into the nice four star hotel it is today.
 The address of the hotel reads Piazza Barberini but there is only a small door at that address (which is always locked), the main entrance is on the cornering street: “Via della Purificazione”.

-When you send a request for a reservation through this website, it will go directly to Hotel Barocco, and you will receive a reply written by someone from Hotel Barocco...not an automated reply.
-You will be able to write back asking all your questions.
+When you send a request for a reservation through this website, it will go directly to Hotel Barocco, and you will receive a reply written by someone from Hotel Barocco, to whom you can write back asking all your questions.
 They can also assist you with other reservations such as restaurants, events and more!

 ▪ Classic Room ▪